History of Knutsford services

 Rank's design wasn't as good as Motorway Services Ltd's, but it was "rather more imaginative" and showed "expert knowledge of the equipment required".
 They had a restaurant and snack bar on the bridge and a transport café on each side.
 They won the contract, and a rule was introduced that no operator can bid for adjacent sites.

-The site was opened on 15 November 1963 by Minister of Transport, Ernest Marples MP.
+The site was opened on 15 November 1963 by the Minister of Transport, Ernest Marples MP.
 It opened on the same day as the main section of the M6 through Cheshire, between J16 and J20.
 Keele services was opened on the same day.

 1978 formal inspection

 In 1966 Rank admitted that they regretted their ambitious bid, as Knutsford was struggling to break even.
 When the site reached full capacity, Rank refused to make it any bigger, as the turnover-based rent they had agreed to meant that any investment would mean they'd have to pay more rent.
-As a result, Sandbach was soon built, although Rank did soon agree to extend Knutsford.
+As a result, Sandbach was soon built, although Rank did then agree to extend Knutsford.

 The amenity building had to be washed down every few years as it weathered quickly.
 Rank also had to deal with theft from around the building: one of the outdoor menus turned up at a local golf course.